 - gaming and real-time entertainment,

 Articles should be no more than eight magazine pages, where a page is 800 words and a quarter — page image counts as 200 words.
-Please cite only the 12 most relevant references, and consider providing technical background in sidebars for nonexpert readers.
+References are not restricted, but please limit your citations to the most relevant ones.
+Also consider providing technical background in sidebars for nonexpert readers.
 Color images are preferable and should be limited to 10.
 Visit the CG&A style and length guidelines at www.computer.org/portal/web/peerreviewmagazines/cga.
 We also strongly encourage you to submit multimedia (videos, podcasts, and so on) to enhance your article.
 Visit CG&A supplemental guidelines at www.computer.org/portal/web/peerreviewmagazines/accga#supplemental.